algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 ### c.
 Exit Criteria

-Exit criteria are the predefined conditions that signify when testing activities can be concluded. \ They serve as benchmarks to assess whether the testing objectives have been met and whether the software system is ready for the next phase or release. \
+Exit criteria are the predefined conditions that signify when testing activities can be concluded. \
+They serve as benchmarks to assess whether the testing objectives have been met and whether the software system is ready for the next phase or release. \
 By adhering to these criteria, we ensure that testing is terminated without compromising the quality or efficacy of the software.

+Before we can finalize the testing phase and prepare the product for distribution, certain critical objectives must be met.

+#### ➭ <ins> Client's Reliability Indicators </ins>

-- Shock detection: 99% (1st most critical function)
+- Shock detection accuracy: 99%
-  o Accuracy of the detection itself, and accuracy of the detection level (small or major movement)
+- Detection level accuracy (small or major): 99%
-- Unlock: 99% (2nd most critical function)
+- Unlock: 99%
-- Alarm: 98% (perceived quality of the system)
+- Alarm: 98%
 - Shock notification: 95%
-- GNSS position acquisition and transmission: 80% Battery operating time between two charges
+- GNSS position acquisition and transmission: 80%

+**Battery operating time between two charges**

-- 7 days operating duration (minimal requirement)
+- 7 days operating duration
-- Considering 6 hours in activation mode + 18 hours in stand-by (not activated) mode per day
+- Considering 6 hours in activation mode

 ## IV.
 Plan Test Environment